zettel-lint/zettel-lint/CONTRIBUTING.md

 ### `zl-notes`

+** This command is now DEPRECATED and will be removed in a future version.
+Please use `zl-fix` instead. **

 This is for tidying up existing notes, either from import, or to maintain internal consistency.
 At the moment it only supports the option to turn Zettelkasten-style `[yyyymmddhhmmss]` links into WikiLinks `[[like-this]]`.

 ## Tasks